-This exhibition has been produced by the National Maritime Museum, part of Royal Museums Greenwich, London.
-Supported by an indemnity from the Federal Council on the Arts and the Humanities.
-Made possible by the East India Marine Associates of the Peabody Essex Museum.
+Turner & the Sea has been produced by the National Maritime Museum, part of Royal Museums Greenwich, London.
+The exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities.
+Carolyn and Peter S. Lynch and The Lynch Foundation, and The Manton Foundation provided generous support.
+The East India Marine Associates of the Peabody Essex Museum also provided support.